 - Depot Beach Rainforest walk Depot Beach marks the start and end of this easy walk through lush littoral rainforest.
 Go for a swim, surf, snorkel or paddle in the clear waters when you return.

 - Rock Platform walk - Depot Beach Rock Platform walk near Depot Beach is a short walk to fascinating rockpools offering excellent birdwatching and scenic ocean views of the South Coast, just north of Batemans Bay.

 Aboriginal people have a long connection with the Country of Murramarang National Park, and this continues to the present day.
 The south coast headlands have long been a focus for economic life, giving easy access to the food resources of both the sea and the land, and plants within the park provided medicines and shelter.
 There is much evidence of the past today, including shell middens, tool manufacturing sites and indications of a specialised industry producing bone points and fishing hooks.
 Take a walk around Murramarang Aboriginal Area, near Bawley Point - there's a complex of middens that are of great cultural value.

 - Then and now: Aboriginal culture Aboriginal culture then and now is a Stage 2 (Years 3-4) school excursion in Murramarang National Park, focusing on Geography and History.
 Through story and creative expression, the life and culture of the local people are shared.

-- Then and now: Aboriginal culture Then and now: Aboriginal culture is a Stage 4 (Years 7-8) school excursion in Murramarang National Park.
+- Then and now: Aboriginal culture Then and now: Aboriginal culture is a Stage 4 (Years 7-8) school excursion in Murramarang National Park, focused on History.
 Through story and creative expression, the life and culture of the local people are shared.

 - Then and now: Aboriginal culture This excursion experience has been updated and is now being delivered in line with the new NSW Department of Education Curriculum.
 We will be revising this excursion's name and information online soon.
 Contact your local national parks office for more information about the updated excursion.